How to generate the Design History File for your medical device

 • All default Release Reports are generated for a specific version of the product

-• When ramping up with Ketryx at your company, in a new area of your company, or etc., it is good practice to regularly review and Approve Configuration Items, per your QMS, rather than creating all Configuration Items and then having to later review and Approve large numbers of items at once.
+• When ramping up with Ketryx at your company, within a new area of your company, etc., it is good practice to regularly review and Approve Configuration Items, per your QMS, rather than creating all Configuration Items and then having to later review and Approve large numbers of items at once.
 For example, the following can be an effective way for your organization to incrementally adopt Ketryx.

 • Create the first round of Requirements, Software Item Specs, Risks, etc.; create Release Version v0.0.1

-• Work through the process of Releasing v.0.0.1 as a non-production version, which will require you to exercise your release process including: Approving each Configuration Item, conducting Risk Management, confirming proper traceability is established, and generating Release Documents
+• Work through the process of Releasing v0.0.1 as a non-production version, which will require you to exercise your release process including: Approving each Configuration Item, conducting Risk Management, confirming proper traceability is established, and generating Release Documents

-• As additional Configuration Items are created - creating more Items as described in the above sections as well as additional Types of Items per the following sections of this guide - repeat the above to generate successive non-production snapshot Releases
+• As additional Configuration Items are created - creating more Items as described in the above sections as well as additional Types of Items per the following sections of this guide - repeat the above to generate successive non-production snapshot Releases (v0.0.2, etc)

-4. Test Cases, Test Plan, Test Executions
+5. Test Cases, Test Plan, & Test Executions

 Key resulting documents: Test Plan and Testing Report